Tor putitora: Relation to humans

 The primary threat to Tor putitora is habitat loss and degradation, driven predominantly by the extensive development of hydropower projects in the Himalayan range.
 This anthropogenic impact poses a substantial risk to the species, as it results in the deterioration and reduction of essential habitats.

-Overfishing and unsustainable practices

 Overfishing exacerbates the challenges faced by Tor putitora, with unsustainable practices such as dynamiting, poisoning, and the use of fine-meshed nets contributing to a decline in populations.
 The impact of overfishing is notable in various river systems, affecting the species' overall population dynamics.

+The species may also face increased competition due to widespread introduction of non-native species in the trans-Himalayan region, such as trout (Salmo spp. and Oncorhynchus mykiss) and common carp (Cyprinus carpio).
+Conversely, golden mahseer are themselves stocked into waterways where they aren't native, which may threaten other species and lead to "genetic simplification" (genetic erosion); intentional stocking of mahseers have been taking place for several years.
+It has been reported that the Teesta River in Sikkim and West Bengal has been stocked with hundreds of thousands of golden mahseer every year since at least 2014 in a drive to promote angling in the region.
+That the fish stocks continue to decline suggests that the policy needs to be reviewed and more efforts devoted to improving habitat as the first priority.